 China in on Top in Generating Energy

-When it comes to generating energy through turbine, China is the first name.
+When it comes to generating spirit through turbine, China is the first name.
 As of 2017, the country makes 2 wind turbines in every hour.

 UK is Top in Renewable Energy